application-research/delta/README.md

 - To learn how to repair a deal, go to the [repairing and retrying deals](docs/repair.md)
 - To learn how to access the open statistics and information, go to the [open statistics and information](docs/open-stats-info.md)
 - To learn about the content lifecycle and check status of the deals, go to the [content lifecycle and deal status](docs/deal-status.md)
+- To use Delta cli to manage deals, go to the [delta cli](docs/cli.md)

 ## Author
 Protocol Labs Outercore Engineering.